 - Without semitones (anhemitonic)

-There are many pentatonic scales, the best known and played in jazz are the major pentatonic scale and the minor pentatonic scale (also known as "the relative minor pentatonic").
+There are many pentatonic scales, the best known are the major pentatonic scale and the minor pentatonic scale (also known as "the relative minor pentatonic").
 They do not have semitones (anhemitonic).
-These scales are very important to known for a jazz blues guitar player and improviser.
+These two scales are very important for jazz blues guitar players and improvisers.

 Each degree of the major pentatonic scale (which is what we are interested in) can provide a tonic for a mode.
 There are five modes :